Serving Denver, Pueblo & Colorado Springs for over 40 years

 - Workers who do not understand the workers’ compensation process fully

 In Colorado, employers with one or more full or part-time employees must have workers’ compensation insurance.
-This insurance covers injuries and illnesses that occur during the scope of employment regardless of who is at fault for the accident.
-It protects both injured workers and employers from long drawn out legal battles and lawsuits.
-Workers who are injured on the job are entitled to benefits for health care expenses, some lost wages, total and partial disability, and death benefits.
+This insurance covers injuries and illnesses that occur during the scope of employment and that arise from a work-related task or function, regardless of who is at fault for the accident.
+It protects both injured workers and employers from long drawn-out legal battles and lawsuits.
+Workers who are injured on the job are entitled to benefits for health care expenses, some lost wages, total and partial disability, and death benefits

 While anyone who is hired for pay could be considered an employee, independent contractors are not covered by workers’ compensation laws.
 Many employers try to avoid paying workers’ compensation claims by designating workers as independent contractors.
 If you believe that you have been unfairly classified as an independent contractor, contact an experienced workers’ compensation lawyer to review all of your legal options.